Lot of Cards & Vintage Basketball rules

 Payments should ideally be made the same day as when you committed to purchase or won an auction.
 However, we realize that it is a busy world, so as a buyer you have up to 3 days to make a payment.
 If you are going to be longer than a day you should message the seller so she/he knows your situation.
 If payment is not made in 3 days and there has been no agreed up plan further the auction and or sale will be considered void and abandoned.
 The Seller should report this to a moderator and or administrator and in most cases the buyer will be removed from the group/s.

 You should expect to receive items that you won or purchased in the group/s shipped ideally the next day after payment.
 However, then again we all live in a busy world.
 So the seller has 3 days after payment to send you tracking information.
-You should expect that a seller will communicate with you sending you tracking information either from USPS, UPS or some other form of shipment.
+You should expect that a seller will communicate with you by sending you tracking information either from USPS, UPS or some other form of shipment.
 If you do not get tracking information first communicate back to the seller requesting this.
-If you get no response then deal with an administrator and or moderator.
+If you get no response then deal with an administrator.

 In summary the above rules are meant to keep the group both fun and productive for sellers and buyers of sports collectibles.
 Please before you get yourself into some sort of negative dialog read the rules and attempt to follow them.
 We have seen amazing success in both the Vintage Basketball Group and the Lot of Cards group partly due to having good rules and great people interacting and enjoying the hobby.

-Thank you for being a member of one of more of our groups!
+Thank you for being a member of one or more of our groups!